It’s that time of year again!

 To Explore More of Portugal

 The longer I spend in Portugal, the more I fall in love with it.
-I don’t want Lisbon to just be the base I return to to catch up on work and sleep before jetting off somewhere else, so I’m going to make a real concerted effort to take plenty of day trips while I’m here.
+I’m going to make a real concerted effort to see as much of the country as possible in 2017.

 I’ve already booked a week in Porto in May, which I’ll be using as a base to explore some northern Portugal cities I’ve had on my radar for a while, and I’d like to check out the Algarve away from the Little Britain tourist hellholes as well.

 I’m also hoping to take a trip to both Madeira and the Azores this year, as both look stunning.